 In 1999 I graduated from UNC-Greensboro with a major in Therapeutic Recreation with a minor in Psychology.
 My schooling helped me travel far and wide.
-For my Senior ten week internship I worked in the rehabilitation department at Augusta Medical Center in Fishersville, VA.
+For my senior internship I worked in the rehabilitation department at Augusta Medical Center in Fishersville, VA.
 I also took an extra semester to study abroad at Deakin University in Gelong, Australia.

 While at UNCG I was studied Watsu (aquatic bodywork) and became a practitioner in 1998.
 That is how I first knew I'd be a great bodyworker.

 After graduation I practiced Therapeutic Recreation with adults with developmental disabilities for two years.
 The individuals lived in group home settings throughout Gaston County and I used at home and community recreation to assist them reach their personal goals.
 I remember going with the individuals to the beach, camping in the mountains, seeing plays, and attending art classes.

 It was in 2002 that I graduated from Southeastern School of Neuromuscular and Massage Therapy.
 For the next five years while in NC I was part of the school's staff and was an active member in their Advisory Board.
 Also during those five years in NC I ran my own business.

 In 2008 I moved to Austin, Texas with my husband.
 Now I run my personal business and offer chair massage to corporate clients.
 For two and a half years I worked with the woman's athletic program at The University of Texas.
 Working at UT gave me a great opportunity to treat athletes at a competitive level.